 Separation of Concerns in Research

-Posted on Sat 08 June 2024 in Blog
+Posted on Sat 08 June 2024 in Thoughts

 The most important lesson I've learned in research engineering practice is separating the method and experiment API.